astrobin/astrobin/README.md

 ## CSS changes

-All CSS is defined canonically in the `astrobin/static/css/astrobin.less` and `astrobin/static/css/astrobin-mobile.css` files.
-CSS files are generated using the `lessc` utility automatically, when you perform a `collectstatic`.
+All primary stylesheets are defined canonically in the `astrobin/static/scss/*.scss` files.
+CSS files are generated using the `compass` utility automatically, when you perform a `collectstatic`.

-After you update the `astrobin.less` or `astrobin-mobile.less` file, you should first `collectstatic`, and then be able to Shift+F5 in your browser to reload the page with the new CSS (if you're running the development server as noted above).
+After you update the `astrobin.scss` or `astrobin-mobile.scss` file, you should first `collectstatic`, and then be able to Shift+F5 in your browser to reload the page with the new CSS (if you're running the development server as noted above).